How Remote Controls Work

 Remote controls are steadily increasing the number of devices and functions they can manage.
 Some universal remotes intended for home-theater components can learn commands for wirelessly controlled lights, so they will not only start a movie at the push of a button, but they'll also dim the lights for you.
 Full home-automation systems let you use one remote control to manage lighting, alarm systems and entertainment components by way of a receiver wired directly into your home's electrical wiring.
 Chances are it won't be long before you have a single remote control to manage every electronic device in your life.

-For more information on remote controls and related topics, check out the links below.
+For more information on remote controls and related topics, check out the links on the next page.

 Related Articles